OpenFHE CI/CD Developers Guide

 jobs:

-uses: openfheorg/openfhe-development/.github/actions/default_builder@github-ci
+uses: openfheorg/openfhe-development/.github/workflows/generic_workflow.yml@github-ci

 with: